 Mexican Sand Perch, Diplectrum macropoma

-The Mexican Sand Perch are found over sandy bottoms at depths between 30 and 400 feet.
-They reach a maximum length of 28.8 cm (11.3 inches), documented by a fish that we caught.
-They are a small, rare, deep water species and not much is known about their behavioral patterns.
+The Mexican Sand Perches are found over sandy bottoms at depths between 30 and 400 feet.
+They reach a maximum length of 29 cm (11.3 inches), as documented by a fish that we caught.
+In Mexican waters they are found from Magdalena Bay south along the Pacific side of Baja, throughout the Sea of Cortez, and along the coastal mainland south to Guatemala.
+They are a small and rare deep water species and very little is known about their behavioral patterns.

 The Mexican Sand Perch is exceedingly difficult to correctly identify because there are eight very similar Sand Perches, all of the Diplectrum Genus, living in Mexican waters of the Pacific.
 The key to correct identification is the unique shape of their peropercle.
 Sand Perch Preopercles – for an interesting look at some fish anatomy of some very similar looking fishes of the Diplectrum Genus you can see the preopercles of seven Sand Perches found in the Pacific side-by-side.